sybert1ger/frc-programming/courses/ELT2130/home.md

 layout: coursepage
 description: Exploring electromagnetism and the devices that use its qualities
 requirements:
-    - Computer with Windows, Mac or Linux
+    - Computer capable of running <a href="/courses/ELT2130/3-Circuits/1-ConstructingCircuits/">circuits activity</a>
-    - Materials needed for research project
+    - Materials needed for <a href="/courses/ELT2130/4-Project/1-ResearchProject/">research project</a>
 ---

 **Prerequisite:**